Vegan Woman Denied Swiss Passport For ‘Being Too Annoying’

 The resident’s committee of Gipf-Oberfrick, the village in the canton of Aargau where Nancy lives, argue that Nancy should not be given the official status of a Swiss national, owing to the fact that she has not been complying to the Swiss way of life.
 The self-described ‘freelance journalist, model and drama student’ has previously irked Swiss locals by protesting against traditions such as pig races, hunting and even the loud church bells in the town.

-Locals, who have been practicing these tradition for many generations, were not having any of her arguments and they have become successful in blocking Nancy’s second attempt of receiving a Swiss passport and a Swiss national status.
+Locals, who have been practicing these traditions for many generations, were not having any of her arguments and they have become successful in blocking Nancy’s second attempt of receiving a Swiss passport and a Swiss national status.

 The villagers also blocked Nancy’s first attempt at naturalization in 2015.
 Although the village authorities were complying and willing to give the Dutch activist her Swiss passport, the villagers blocked the move by holding a referendum and voting against it.
 144 out the 206 villagers voted against Nancy’s naturalization.

 The villagers had the support of a local politician, Tanja Suter, who seemed just as critical about Holten.
-Suter described Holten as having a ‘big mouth’, arguing that she didn’t deserve a Swiss passport as she continues ‘to irritate us and does not respect our traditions.’
+Suter described Holten as having a “big mouth,” arguing that she didn’t deserve a Swiss passport as she continues “to irritate us and does not respect our traditions.”

 Nancy has said that she has nothing against Swiss traditions and claims to only care about animal rights.
 After her second application was blocked she spoke about how she felt.